KRUGER NATIONAL PARK SELF-DRIVE

 This article is packed full of information that will help you to self-drive Kruger National Park.
-It will help with planning and will ensure you have all the knowledge you will need to embark on your Kruger safari and help you to find all the incredible animals of Kruger.
+It’ll help with planning and ensure you have all the knowledge you’ll need to embark on your Kruger safari and help you to find all the incredible animals of Kruger.

 We drove from south to north on our self-drive through Kruger National Park, spending 8 weeks covering as much of its 3000 kilometres of roads as we could.

 Deciding where to go and planning your Kruger itinerary will depend on your time frames, interests and the season.
-This Kruger guide will help you choose the best options for your own self-drive safari in Kruger National Park.
+This Kruger guide will help you choose the best options for your own self-drive safari in the Park.

-Here’s a quick 90 seconds peek of some our Kruger self-drive highlights to get you in the mood:
+Here’s a quick 90 seconds peek at some of our Kruger self-drive highlights to get you in the mood:

 One thing you can be assured of on your Kruger self-drive is an incredible insight into the workings of nature and its unpredictability.
 What you expect to see may not eventuate, and what you aren’t expecting, may suddenly appear out of the blue.